 We have an aggregate 97.5% partnership interest in the Highland Valley Copper mine located near Kamloops, British Columbia.
 The remaining 2.5% is held indirectly by third parties through their interests in Highmont Mining Company.
-Highland Valley's primary product is copper concentrate but it is also a significant producer of molybdenum in concentrate.
+Highland Valley's primary product is copper concentrate and it also produces molybdenum in concentrate.